glnd-drn/glnd-drn/README.md

 ###

-<p align="left">🔭 I'm currently working on a project called Smile Clinic.<br><br>🌱 I am currently learning Oracle.<br><br>❓ Feel free to ask me about anything!
+<p align="left">🔭 I'm currently working on a project called Smile Clinic.<br><br>🌱 I am learning Oracle.<br><br>❓ Feel free to ask me about anything!
 If I have the knowledge, I'll be happy to assist you, and if I don't, we can explore and learn together.<br><br>⚡ Fun fact: Each year, computer viruses negatively impact the global economy by over $1.5 trillion.</p>

 ###